dmnmsc/kraiser/README.md

 - ⚡ **Fast Activation**: Uses in-memory RAM cache (`/dev/shm`) for near-instant response
 - 🧩 **Versatile Support**: Works with desktop apps, Electron tools, PWAs, and more
 - ⚙️ **Simple Configuration**: Manage apps easily via a single `apps.conf` file
-- 🪟 **KDE-Optimized**: Built for KDE Plasma, leveraging `kdotool`
+- 🪟 **Wayland KDE Launcher**: Built for KDE Plasma, leveraging `kdotool`
 - ⌨️ **Keyboard-Friendly**: Integrates seamlessly with custom shortcuts

-## 🖥️ Desktop Compatibility

-**kraiser** is built specifically for **KDE Plasma** and depends on KDE tools like `kdotool` for window management and activation.

-### 🧠 Note for GNOME Users

-If you're using **GNOME** instead of KDE Plasma, there's a fantastic extension called [Happy Appy Hotkey](https://extensions.gnome.org/extension/6057/happy-appy-hotkey/) that offers a more complete and polished solution for launching and focusing applications via keyboard shortcuts.
-It's specifically designed for GNOME and performs this functionality even better than this script.

 ## 🛠️ Requirements

-- **kdotool**: This utility is essential for interacting with windows in KDE.
+   - **kdotool**: Essential dependency for `kraiser`.
+[Learn more](https://github.com/jinliu/kdotool) about this Wayland tool that lets you search, focus, and interact with application windows in KDE Plasma.

 ### Debian/Ubuntu